posit-dev/bcorp-report/pbc-report.typ

 ])

 #page_banner(
-image_paths:("assets/images/hexes/ggsql.png",),
+image_paths:("assets/images/hexes/ggsql.png","assets/images/hexes/orbital.png",),
 [
 == SQL Enablement
 <sql-enablement>
 #col-2()[
 Posit's open source ecosystem has long supported R and Python, along with some support for Julia.
 SQL now joins that list.
 SQL is one of the most common languages for working with data, so supporting it well matters to a large community of data scientists.

-The first major piece is #link("https://ggsql.org/")[ggsql], which brings the grammar of graphics to SQL.
+The #link("https://ggsql.org/")[ggsql] project brings the grammar of graphics to SQL.
 People can build plots directly in their queries, without needing R or Python. ggsql runs in Quarto, Jupyter, Positron, and other tools.

 #colbreak()
+#link("https://github.com/posit-dev/orbital")[Orbital] lets you run machine learning models inside your database.
+Originally an #link("https://orbital.tidymodels.org/articles/orbital.html")[R package], it now also supports #link("https://posit-dev.github.io/orbital/")[Python].
+In Python, orbital converts scikit-learn models into SQL, so they can run directly in a database like Snowflake, with no Python environment needed. \
+The performance gains this approach has provided is quite significant.

 Support for SQL is also growing across Posit's other tools.
 Both #link("https://positron.posit.co/")[Positron] and #link("https://quarto.org/")[Quarto] are improving how they work with SQL.

 Together, these efforts will help bring SQL alongside R and Python in the Posit open source ecosystem.